ntai/wce-triage-v2/README.md

 ### wce-kiosk overview
 The frontend UI uses React.js, and the source is available at https://github.com/ntai/wce-triage-ui.
 For the details, please see the project document. it's developed on Mac by me at the moment, and quite crude.
-The release build does not require anything extra from internet, and HTTP server in wce-triage can handle the requests.
+The release build does not require anything extra from internet, and HTTP server in wce-triage handles the requests.

 # WCE Triage details
 The package provides following features: